Emanuel Lehman

-Emanuel Lehman (born Mendel Lehmann; February 15, 1827 – January 10, 1907) was a German-born American banker.
-The younger brother of Henry Lehman and older brother of Mayer Lehman, he was a co-founder of Lehman Brothers.
+Emanuel Lehman (born Mendel Lehmann; February 15, 1827 – January 10, 1907) was an American banker.
+He was the younger brother of Henry Lehman and the older brother of Mayer Lehman, and he was a co-founder of Lehman Brothers.

 Biography

 Emanuel Lehman was born in Rimpar, Bavaria on February 15, 1827, the son of Eva (Rosenheim) and Abraham Lehmann, a cattle merchant.
 He traveled to the United States in 1847 to join his brother Henry in business.

 He married Pauline Sondheim in May 1859, and they had four children.
-His wife died in 1871.
+His wife died in 1871. he died of natural causes on the afternoon of January 10 1907 in New York City at 79.

 When the newly formed Mutual Alliance Trust Company opened for business in New York on the Tuesday after June 29, 1902, there were 13 directors, including Lehman, William Rockefeller, and Cornelius Vanderbilt.